-In Canada’s Economic Action Plan, the Government of Canada announced the elimination of the penny from Canada’s coinage system.
+In Canada’s 2012 Economic Action Plan, the Government of Canada announced the phasing out of the penny from Canada’s coinage system.
 However, the penny will retain its value indefinitely and can continue to be used in payments.
-The Royal Canadian Mint will stop distributing new pennies in February 2013.
-As pennies are gradually withdrawn from circulation, the price of cash transactions will be rounded.
+The Royal Canadian Mint stopped distributing new pennies in February 2013.
+As pennies are gradually disappear from circulation, the price of cash transactions will be rounded.

 About the Initiative

 The decision to withdraw the penny from circulation was driven by its low purchasing power, its rising cost of production relative to face value, the increased accumulation of pennies by Canadians in their households, environmental considerations, and the significant handling costs the penny imposes on retailers, financial institutions, and the economy more generally.

 In contrast to other coin denominations, the Government loses money on every new penny produced by the Royal Canadian Mint.
 It cost the Government 1.6 cents to produce each new penny, which exceeded the penny’s face value by 0.6 cents.
 The estimated savings for taxpayers from phasing out the penny is about $11 million a year.
 The penny will retain its value indefinitely and can continue to be used in payments if accepted by businesses.
 However, as pennies gradually disappear from circulation, price rounding on cash transactions will be required.
 In removing its lowest-denomination coin, Canada will follow on the successful experiences of many other countries, such as Australia and New Zealand.

 Canadians will be able to easily adapt to the phasing out of the penny.
 Pennies that are still in circulation or are held by Canadians will retain their value, and consumers can continue to use them indefinitely to make payments with businesses that accept them.
 Canadians can also redeem rolled pennies at their financial institutions.
 Canadians who have saved a substantial amount of pennies over the years can also consider donating these to charities.